Kapil7982/celestial-front-4775/README.md

 2. Customer can update the details with bank.

 - #### Wallet features

-1. User can seen the wallet balance.
+1. User can create account in the wallet.
 2. User can add the money to the wallet.
 3. User can transfer the money from wallet.
+4. User can seen the wallet balance.
+5. User can deposit amount in the wallet.
+6. User can seen the list of customer.

+- #### Bill payment features
+1. User can add the new benificiary.
+2. User can delete the benificiary.
+3. User can view the particular benificiary.
+4. User can view all the benificiary

 - #### Bill payment features
 1. User can pay any bill from wallet.